nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210512 Day56
+Tried some coding challenges and found these nuggets
+- when counting chars in a given string, try using a 26 char hashmap A-Z
+- when iterating, if space is not a problem, copy list.
+After processing an element, move it to end + pop to shorten next iteration

 ### 20210510 Day55
 Getting back in after a long break.
 Started taking a look at Jenkins and CI/CD pipelines